-Canon 1D Mark III versus Canon 1D Mark II
+Canon 1D Mark III vs 1D Mark II

-The Canon EOS-1D Mark III and the Canon EOS-1D Mark II are two professional cameras that were officially introduced, respectively, in February 2007 and January 2004.
+The Canon EOS-1D Mark III and the Canon EOS-1D Mark II are two professional cameras that were revealed to the public, respectively, in February 2007 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-H sensor.
-The 1D Mark III has a resolution of 10.1 megapixel, whereas the 1D Mark II provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark III has a resolution of 10.1 megapixels, whereas the 1D Mark II provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark III vs Canon 1D Mark II
+Body comparison: Canon 1D Mark III vs 1D Mark II

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-Sensor comparison: Canon 1D Mark III vs Canon 1D Mark II
+Sensor comparison: Canon 1D Mark III vs 1D Mark II

 Both cameras under consideration feature an APS-H sensor, but their sensors differ slightly in size.
 The sensor area in the 1D Mark II is 4 percent bigger.
 They nevertheless have the same format factor of 1.3.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.